Lightnet/nextapireactforum/README.md

 =========================================
 ```

-  Nextjs is design to have preload to reduce request for pre-render client browser but get query request of data change on add, update, delete, edit, theme colors and other things.
+  Next.js is design to have preload to reduce page render request.
+The server create react component once to pre-render client browser but get query request of data change on add, update, delete, edit, theme colors and other things.

 ## example:
 ```